Corn and soybeans rise on hot, dry weather concerns

 And scouts on an annual field tour projected U.S. spring wheat fields in northwest and north-central North Dakota are expected to produce the highest yields since at least 1994.

 In the EU, slow early-season demand as cheaper Russian and Ukrainian supplies rack up sales has some traders worried that the EU is falling behind in exports, even as its surplus is set to be cut by a rain-hit harvest.
-(Reporting by Renee Hickman in Chicago; Additional reporting by Gus Trompiz in Paris and Peter Hobson in Canberra; Editing by Susan Fenton)
+(Reporting by Renee Hickman in Chicago; Additional reporting by Gus Trompiz in Paris and Peter Hobson in Canberra; Editing by Stephen Coates)